 Activity Ideas for the Avoiding Plagiarism Tutorial

-- Before you begin a section in your course that requires writing with sources, you can have students take the plagiarism pre-test and discuss results in small groups or as a class.
+- Before you begin a section in your course that requires writing with sources, you can have students take the plagiarism pre-check and discuss results in small groups or as a class.

 - Teachers, in order to help reinforce the consequences of plagiarism, have students review the “Student Committed Plagiarism” video.
 Have students write a response to the video and share their responses in a class or online discussion.